rtk-incubator/rtk-query/docs/concepts/error-handling.md

 ## Retrying on Error

-RTK Query exports a utility called `retryStaggered` that you can wrap the `baseQuery` in your API definition with.
+RTK Query exports a utility called `retry` that you can wrap the `baseQuery` in your API definition with.
 It defaults to 5 attempts with a basic exponential backoff.

 The default behavior would retry at these intervals: